On Eve Of Historic Remote Votes In The House, Republicans Sue To Block The Move

 The chamber is scheduled to vote by proxy Wednesday for the first time since the rules went into effect.
 As of late Tuesday, more than 55 members filed notification letters with the House Clerk of their plan to vote by proxy.

-In a statement Tuesday evening, Republican Leader Kevin McCarthy called the proxy voting decision "reckless and partisan," and said that GOP members had to respond.
+In a statement Tuesday evening, McCarthy called the proxy voting decision "reckless and partisan," and said that GOP members had to respond.

 "Rapid and robust legal relief is necessary," he said.
 "The alternative --- a small number of members dictating the businesses of the whole House while the people's voice is diluted --- is unacceptable and would only make it more difficult for Congress to respond in the national interest.
 We must assemble."

 McCarthy is joined in the lawsuit by Reps.
-Steve Scalise, Jim Jordan, Liz Cheney, Tom Cole, and 16 other members as well as four constituents.
+Steve Scalise, Jim Jordan, Liz Cheney, Tom Cole and 16 other members, as well as four constituents.

 Pelosi said in her own statement that the House's position on remote voting by proxy during a pandemic "is fully consistent with the Constitution is supported by expert legal analyses.
 Further, the Supreme Court made clear over a century ago that the Constitution empowers each chamber of Congress to set its own procedural rules."